Subagent-Driven Development

 Overview

-The SADD plugin provides a skill for executing implementation plans through coordinated subagents.
-Instead of executing all tasks in a single long session where context accumulates and quality degrades, SADD dispatches a fresh subagent for each task with mandatory code review between tasks.
+The SADD plugin provides skills and commands for executing work through coordinated subagents.
+Instead of executing all tasks in a single long session where context accumulates and quality degrades, SADD dispatches fresh subagents with quality gates.

 This approach solves the "context pollution" problem - when an agent accumulates confusion, outdated assumptions, or implementation drift over long sessions.
-Each fresh subagent reads the plan, implements its specific task, and reports back.
-A code reviewer then validates the work before proceeding.
+Each fresh subagent starts clean, implements its specific scope, and reports back for quality validation.

 Quick Start